adielBm/math-archive/drafts/Assembler Project.md

 ### Two-Pass Assembler

-- A **symbol table** (טבלת הסמלים) is a mapping in which each symbol in the source program is associated with a numerical value, which is a memory address or a constant value defined by `.define`.
+- The **symbol table** (טבלת הסמלים) is a data structure that associates symbols in the source code with a numerical value (memory address or a constant value defined by `.define`)

 - In the first pass of the assembler, the symbols (labels) that appear in the program must be identified, and each symbol must be given a numerical value which is the memory address that the symbol represents.
 - In the second pass, using the symbol values, as well as the opcodes and register numbers, it builds the machine code.

+- Replaceing the operations names with the corresponding opcode.
-- Replaceing the names of the operations `mov, jmp, prn, sub, cmp, inc, bne, hlt` with the appropriate opcode.
+	- In the [[#Example]]: the operations names `mov, jmp, prn, sub, cmp, inc, bne, hlt`

-Also, the assembler must replace the symbols `K,STR, LIST, LI, MAIN, LOOP, END` with the names of the places in memory where each data or instruction is located respectively.
+- Replaceing symbols with the names of the places in memory where each data or instruction is located respectively
+	- In the example: the symbols `K,STR, LIST, LI, MAIN, LOOP, END`

-In addition, the assembler must replace the names of the constants defined by define (in the example the constants are len and sz), with the numerical constants that are the values of the respective constants, wherever they appear.
-Assume that the above code snippet (instructions and data) will be loaded into memory starting at address 100 (in base 10).
-In this case we will get the following "translation":
+- Replaceing the names of the constants defined by `.define` with the numerical constants that are the values of the corresponding constants.
+	- in the example: the constants are `len` and `sz`

+  Assume that the code snippet in the above example (instructions and data) is loaded into memory starting at address 100 (in base 10).
+In this case we get the following "translation":

 | Decimal Address | Source Code | Explanation | Binary Machine Code <br>(14 bits) |
 | ---- | ---- | ---- | ---- |
 | 0100<br>0101<br>0102<br>0103 | `MAIN: mov r3, LIST[sz]` | First word of instruction<br>Source register 3<br>Address of label `LIST` (integer array)<br>Value of constant `sz` (index 2) | 00000000111000<br>00000001100000<br>00001000010010<br>00000000001000 |